Chinese literature: Republican Era (1912–49)

 The literary scene in the first few years before the collapse of the Qing in 1911 was dominated by popular love stories, some written in the classical language and some in the vernacular.
 This entertainment fiction would later be labeled "Mandarin Ducks and Butterflies" fiction by New Culturalists, who despised its lack of social engagement.
 Throughout much of the Republican era, Butterfly fiction would reach many more readers than its "progressive" counterpart.

-In the course of the New Culture Movement (1917–23), the vernacular language largely displaced the classical in all areas of literature and writing.
+In the course of the New Culture Movement during the 1910s and 1920s decades, the vernacular language largely displaced the classical in all areas of literature and writing.
 Literary reformers Hu Shih (1891–1962) and Chen Duxiu (1880–1942) declared the classical language "dead" and promoted the vibrant vernacular in its stead.
 Hu Shih once said, "A dead language can never produce a living literature."
 In terms of literary practice, Lu Xun (1881–1936) is usually said to be the first major stylist in the new vernacular prose that Hu Shih and Chen Duxiu were promoting.
 Another female writer who, in the words of scholar Nicole Huang, "persistently experimented with new literary language" is Eileen Chang.

+Fiction became increasingly polemical in the 1920s as leftist writers used it to promote a progressive agenda.
+Much of the May Fourth fiction focused on realism.
+Among the more fantastical body of May Fourth literature, depicting dystopia was the trend.

 Though often said to be less successful than their counterparts in fiction writing, poets also experimented with the vernacular in new poetic forms, such as free verse and the sonnet.
 Given that there was no tradition of writing poetry in the vernacular, these experiments were more radical than those in fiction writing and also less easily accepted by the reading public.
 Modern poetry flourished especially in the 1930s, in the hands of poets like Zhu Xiang (朱湘), Dai Wangshu, Li Jinfa (李金發), Wen Yiduo, and Ge Xiao (葛蕭).
 Other poets, even those among the May Fourth radicals (e.g., Yu Dafu), continued to write poetry in classical styles.

 May Fourth radicalism, combined with changes in the education system, made possible the emergence of a large group of women writers.
 While there had been women writers in the late imperial period and the late Qing, they had been few in number.
 These writers generally tackled domestic issues, such as relations between the sexes, family, friendship and war, Eileen Chang's writing uses the spatial specificities of the modern apartment as essential to the construction of a vision of life in wartime.
 But they were revolutionary in giving direct expression to female subjectivity.
 Ding Ling's story Miss Sophia's Diary exposes the thoughts and feelings of its female diarist in all their complexity.